 Every student pursuing a degree in Journalism needs to take a look at Southern Methodist University.
-Graduates of the Journalism program earn about $35,260 in their early career salary and $81,200 in their mid-career salary.
+Students from the Journalism major at Southern Methodist University get 19.2% more than the standard graduate with the same degree.
 Positioned in Dallas, Texas, SMU offers a comfortable, suburban atmosphere for scholars.

 The University of Texas at Austin is among your top options if you want to study Journalism.
 Soon after getting their bachelor's degree, Journalism students generally make around $41,176 in the first five years of their career.
 Located in Austin, Texas, this university is optimum for young people who thrive in a city setting.

 The low net price of $20,212 for this school is excellent for students who consider cost as a major concern.
 UT Austin has been rated among the best for quality of education for veterans and active-duty military.
 If you're interested in learning more, you can see all of The University of Texas at Austin's rankings here.

 Any student pursuing a degree in Journalism needs to look into Texas Christian University.
 Graduates from the Journalism degree program at Texas Christian University make 13.4% more than the average college graduate in this field.
 The location in a big city is great for students seeking ample prospects for networking, experience, and exploration.

 You'll be able to learn about a lot of ethnicities thanks to TCU's diverse population.
 Score higher than 28 on the ACT?
 That's above the average applicant score, so you should apply.
 A virtual tour may be a good way to explore Texas Christian University.